 Simple goal setting is a technique I came up with after I found myself year after year, setting this huge and unrealistic list of goals and only achieving a fraction of them.

 I know, goal setting is nothing new.
 Just about every person young and old makes a list of New Year resolutions.
 And, I am sad to say, just about every person by February 1st completely forgets those goals and is back into their old patterns of living life.

 The truth is, I used to be one of those people.

 I would write up an insurmountable list of things I wanted to change only to forget all about it a few months or even a few weeks later.
 The motivation of a fresh start was gone and I was back to the same old person, same messy home, same average life.

 What was missing was a plan.
 One that would help me to narrow down my goals into a specific list.
 A list that gave value to each goal so I could go in and highlight my most important ones.
 Once I had that, all I needed was a formula for creating a roadmap that would help me focus and complete each one of my goals.

 In the last few years, I have been able to not only achieve most of my goals but to remain focused on them every single month of the year.

 That is the key, after all.
 To make goals, keep them in focus, and take steps every single month to achieve them.
 It might sound easy enough, but how do we actually do it?
-How do we ensure that the goals we make in January are accomplished (or at the very least…remembered) by the end of the year?
+How do we ensure that the goals we make now are accomplished (or at the very least…remembered) by the end of the year?